Friends for Life – Our Innovative Memory Care

 Through family interviews and time spent with your loved one, our goal is to learn their life narrative, identify meaningful events in their past, and uncover their favorite things.
 We then include this knowledge in daily engagement.
 In understanding our client’s personalities, motivations, stressors, and hobbies, we are able to lay the foundation to create a unique program to incorporate in our outstanding care.

-2. We build a dependable daily schedule.
+2. We build a dependable daily schedule in memory care.

 3. We set the bar with a continuous stream of meaningful moments.